ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ### Error additions

-Any addition to this EIP is considerred a new proposal, but SHOULD follow the guidelines presented in the [rationale](#rationale) section to keep consistency.
+Any addition to this EIP or implementation-specific errors (such as extensions) SHOULD follow the guidelines presented in the [rationale](#rationale) section to keep consistency.

-Implementation specific errors (such as extensions) SHOULD also follow the same guidelines, although subjects and arguments may vary.

 ## Rationale